front-end-intermediate/session-1/readme.md

 }
 ```

-I have elected not to do so because its good to know about positional features in JavaScript but also because it is common to make other changes to the DOM contingent on events.
+I have elected not to do so because not only is it useful to understand position in JavaScript, but also because it is common to make other changes to the DOM contingent on events.

 For example, we added the class `fixed-nav` to the body (as opposed to, say, the nav itself) so that we can use it to target other elements on the page (which may not be children of the nav).
 For a simple, trivial example let's do this with the site-wrap.